mostaquenaim/Image-gallery/README.md

 4. **Deletion with Confirmation:** Safely delete selected images with a confirmation dialog.
 This action is irreversible to prevent accidental deletions.

-5. **Animation Effects:** Enjoy smooth animations for image selection and deletion, enhancing the overall user experience.
+5. **Smooth Animations:** Enjoy smooth animations for image selection and deletion, enhancing the overall user experience.

 6. **Responsive Design:** Access the image gallery from various devices and screen sizes.
 The responsive design ensures a seamless experience on both desktop and mobile.

+7. **Search Functionality:** Easily search for images by name.
+The search function allows you to find specific images in your collection, enhancing efficiency.

+8. **Theme Change:** Switch between two visually distinct themes - "Retro" and "Forest."
+Tailor the gallery's appearance to your personal preference.

 The project aims to provide an intuitive and visually appealing interface for managing and interacting with your image collection.
-Try it out and enjoy the convenience of image selection, reordering, and deletion in a single application.
+Explore the convenience of image selection, reordering, deletion, search, and theme customization in a single application.

 ## Getting Started